Jeremy-Tesh/Buy_me_a-_coffee-dApp-/README.md

-# Sample Hardhat Project
+# Buy me a coffee dApp

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This dApp is a about me platform that uses ReactJs, Solidity, and Ethereum smart contracts.
+Anyone can use it to donate money to purchase coffee and leave a message for us.

 Try running some of the following tasks: